Jason Smith (American politician): Personal life

 Smith is unmarried.
-He is a close friend of former representatives Kristi Noem and Aaron Schock and Senator Markwayne Mullin.
+He is a close friend of former representatives Kristi Noem and Aaron Schock, and Senator Markwayne Mullin.

-Smith is a lifetime member of the National Rifle Association.
+Smith is a lifetime member of the National Rifle Association of America.
 He attends Grace Community Church in Salem, an Assemblies of God Church.
 He was a board member of the Missouri Community Betterment Association, Court Appointed Special Advocates (CASA), and president of the Salem FFA Association.